markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 We can look at our Github repo and see after a successful push, our backup branch is now safely secured in Github.
-![New Remote Feature Branch](./assets/lesson-1/1250-remote-branch.png) This is a look at the branch tab where we can see the addition of our `develop` and `feature/hero-text` branches.
+![New Remote Feature Branch](./assets/lesson-1/1250-remote-branch.png) This is a look at the branch tab where we can see the  the `develop` and `feature/hero-text` branches.

 ### Merge feature into development environment
+In this final step we will be integrating the new feature into the `develop` branch.
-Let's perform the Git operation to make `develop` the active branch.
+First, let's perform the Git operation to make `develop` the active branch.
 ```
 git checkout develop
 ```
-Now let's open in VS Code and look at the hero section in the `index.html` file.
+In VS Code, let's look at the hero section in the `index.html` file.
 Note that the new markup we just added is not visible here.
 The new markup only exists on the feature branch, `feature/hero-text`.
 In order to add the new code into the `develop` branch we will need to perform a `merge` operation.
 Let's continue with that step now.
-> **Pro Tip**: It must be reiterated that branch awareness is often overlooked by new developers so keep track by using the `git branch` command prior to merge, pull, or developing tasks.
+> **Pro Tip**: It must be reiterated that branch awareness is often overlooked by new developers so keep track by using the `git branch` command prior to merge, pull, or developing features.
 Using the integrated terminal in VS Code is highly recommended due to the status bar notification of the active branch.
 ```
 git merge feature/hero-text
 ```
 Upon successful merging, the terminal should look like this:
 ![Merge Success Terminal](assets/lesson-1/1300-merge-success-terminal.png)
 This should look familiar to our `git pull` operation we executed earlier in the lesson since we also performed a `git merge` operation then as well.
-Excellent, now the `develop` is updated with our new markup and has remained a stable codebase throughout.
+Excellent, now `develop` is updated with our new markup and has remained a stable codebase throughout.
 Now let's move onto the second issue and tackle the contact form feature.
 > **Activity**: Let's follow the same procedure as we did for the `feature/hero-text` issue.
-First set up the feature development environment, add the HTML according to the requirements, verify changes were successful in the browser, then merge the `feature/contact-us` into `develop` branch.
+>* Set up the feature development environment
+>* Add the HTML according to the requirements
+>* Verify changes were successful in the browser
+>* Push up the feature branch to the remote repo
+>* Merge the `feature/contact-us` into `develop` branch<br>
+>* Push the `develop` branch to the repo to update the shared version with your new feature
+>
 Here is the design team's mock-up and requirements:
 ![contact-form](assets/lesson-1/1400-Reach-Out-mock-up.png)
 ![contact-form-issue](assets/lesson-1/1500-contact-us-requirement-issue.png)<br />
 > **Hint**: Notice the large text input field for the message.
 This is a new HTML element that will allow multiple lines to be entered.
 This element is called `<textarea>`.
 This element has quite a few attributes that allow different configuration parameters like the size of the rendered input field, maximum character length, and if it is a required input in order to submit.
 This and many more attributes can be found at [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea) for a more detailed look at the attributes.<br />